Child Abuse and Molestation in Child Custody Issues in San Diego

 No one wants to think the dreaded words "child abuse."
 But it’s better to be safe than sorry where children are concerned.
-The Law Office of Thomas M. Huguenor has an established 35-year track record of proven success in family law.
+Huguenor Mattis, A.P.C. has an established 35-year track record of proven success in family law.
 You owe it to yourself to retain the best possible representation for your case in San Diego, Del Mar, or La Jolla.
 For a complimentary case evaluation call (858) 458-9500.

 - How a Domestic Violence Charge Can Prevent You From Sharing Custody of Your Children